 - Memory loss.

 - Poor ability in judgment, reasoning, and processing information.

 - Lack of coordination

 - Muscle spasms

-If a loved one has suffered a Hypoxic Anoxic Brain Injury (HAI) due to medical malpractice, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, an Anoxic Brain Injury Lawyer, and he will help you answer your critical questions.
+If a loved one has suffered a Hypoxic Anoxic Injury (HAI) due to medical malpractice, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
+You will speak directly with Mr. Lyon, an Ohio Brain Injury Lawyer, and he will help you answer your critical questions.